raspberrypilearning/stress-ball/en/step_6.md

 --- /task ---

 --- task ---
-Click on the play button for the Squeak Toy sound to hear it.
+Click on the play button for the Squeaky Toy sound to hear it.

 ![screenshot](images/balls-play-button.png)